-For prolonged bath treatments, water flow is temporarily stopped and the appropriate amount of the regulated product is added to the rearing unit.
-After a specified amount of time, the water flow is restored and the treatment is flushed from the rearing unit.
+For prolonged bath treatments, water flow is temporarily stopped, and the appropriate amount of the regulated product is added to the rearing unit.
+After a specified amount of time, the water flow is restored, and the treatment is flushed from the rearing unit.
 As with other treatments, it is critical that the compound be adequately mixed and distributed to ensure uniform concentrations.
-Since water flow is off during the treatment, it is important to ensure that adequate aeration is provided, and depending on the length of the treatment and stocking density, that water quality is monitored.
+Since water flow is off during the treatment, it is important to ensure that adequate aeration is provided and depending on the length of the treatment and stocking density, that water quality is monitored.
 Indefinite baths are similar to prolonged baths, except that the rearing system has a very large volume or little-to-no water exchange (e.g., ponds or water reuse systems).
 In the case of indefinite baths, lower product concentrations are used and are allowed to dissipate slowly through natural processes (absorption, chelation, photodegradation, etc.) or limited water exchange.

 Constant flow treatments are applied to raceways and other flow-through systems when it is impossible or impractical or turn off water flow for a prolonged bath.
-For these treatments, inflow rates are calculated and an appropriate amount of regulated product is metered in at the inflow for the duration of the treatment.
+For these treatments, inflow rates are calculated, and an appropriate amount of regulated product is metered in at the inflow for the duration of the treatment.
 This type of treatment can be quite efficient, but given the amount of regulated product needed, these treatments can be costly and raise discharge issues.

-Charged, constant flow treatments are a combination of prolonged bath and constant flow treatments, and can be used in laminar flow raceways.
-The treatment begins in the same manner as a prolonged bath treatment, where the water flow is temporarily stopped and the appropriate amount of regulated product is added to treat the entire volume of static water.
+Charged, constant flow treatments are a combination of prolonged bath and constant flow treatments and can be used in laminar flow raceways.
+The treatment begins in the same manner as a prolonged bath treatment, where the water flow is temporarily stopped, and the appropriate amount of regulated product is added to treat the entire volume of static water.
 Immediately after the treatment is applied, water flow is restored as part of a constant flow treatment, where the regulated product is metered into the rearing unit to maintain the treatment concentration for the rest of the treatment period.
 This type of treatment is often the most effective, but like traditional constant flow treatments, cost and discharge issues may prevent its use in all situations.

 When applying water-borne treatments, it is important to consider that temperature and water chemistry can affect the toxicity of regulated products (e.g., copper sulfate in low alkalinity water), and the rate of product degradation or inactivation.
 Regulated products can have unintended effects on other biota, such as nitrifying bacteria, vegetation, and zoo- or phyto-plankton, and can create significant increases in biological oxygen demand.
+As recirculating aquaculture systems (RAS) become increasingly used in many fish production settings, including but not limited to hydroponic systems, it is important to be aware of the potential adverse or other effects on biofilter microbial populations or plants that may be affected by water used in any immersion treatments.

-Finally, remember that water borne treatments may not be effective for some systemic infections.
+Finally, remember that water borne treatments may not be effective for systemic infections.